liranmatcu/Adv-Sys-Admin/DNS/README.md

 # Start the DNS server
-docker compose up dns
-docker compose up -d dns
+docker compose up dns      # show debug info docker compose up -d dns   # run as a daemon; no debug info

 ## Simple test of the DNS service from local host